ayotundeakinsola/first-milestone-project/README.md

 ### Content
 * The text in the About section was provided by the Makeup Arstist.

-* The text in the price section was gotten from <http://www.judyartofmakeup.nl/nl/>
+* The text in the price section was gotten from: <http://www.judyartofmakeup.nl/nl/>

 * The text in the reviews section was provided by 3 different customers.